Established by Bengt Sjöberg 2016

 After graduation, Bengt took a temporary job as an traveling salesman of Tylö saunas and won the prize for the best results in Sweden.
 Perhaps it was here that he improved his sales skills.
 The trips were made in an old Saab V4 whose road-holding qualities sometimes was put to hard tests.
 He then acquired international experience by working for the Swedish trade commissioners offices in Prague and Jeddah.

 His career in the logistics industry began in 1977 within ASG, where, after a brief introduction he was transferred to the sales office of ASG and Schenker, a joint operation in Hong Kong.
-The service vehicle was a Vespa, with which he wound up in the dense traffic.
+His service vehicle was a Vespa, with which he wound up in the dense traffic.
 After a few years, ASG opened its own office and began an expansion during which partly owned subsidiaries in neighboring countries were incorporated into the group.
 In the 80's Bengt made the then largest Swedish investment in Hong Kong ever when ASG bought a large terminal building and moved their operations there.

 In 1986 Bengt made his best investment in Hong Kong, creating a family, marrying the Thai flight attendant Jirapa with whom he had a daughter Michelle in 1987 and a son Joachim 1989.

-Contacts with the research world continued, but most of all contacts were made with representatives in the field of alternative medicine.
+Contacts with the research world continued, but most of all contacts were made by representatives from alternative medicine.
 These contacts and lung cancer sufferers were given great hope by the establishment of the Sjöberg foundation with an initial founding donation of over two billions kronor by Bengt.
 The creation of the foundation and the donation yielded Bengt with many television appearances to spread the word and give more hope to those in need.
 Bengt talked about wanting to bridge the gap between conventional and non-conventional medicine through the support of research.
 In addition to the research support there would be a prize, the Sjöberg Prize, one million US dollars awarded to outstanding cancer researchers in their career.

 From our contact with the scientific world we had learned that the research projects going on in many places focused on non-conventional methods, but they often lacked funding because the products typically can not be patented.
 Here the patient and public benefits could be large because the costs of these products is negligible compared to the prices of modern cancer drugs.
 Again, the Foundation could make a difference by giving grants, a way to bridge the gap Bengt talked about.